uwinkler/restate/web-site/docs/index.md

 features:
   - icon: 🤩
     title: Easy to use
     details: Restate is a library you will love.
-It is the state management library and dependency injection toolkit for React you were missing all the time.
+It is the state management library for React you were missing all the time.
+As simple as the useState hook, but with all the power you need.
   - icon: 🎓
     title: Easy to learn
     details: Learning new library is not always easy.
 We aimed to make restate as user friendly as possible by keeping it simple - and the learning curve as shallow as possible.
   - icon: 💯
     title: Easy to test
     details: Using some very simple patterns, restate applications are very easy to test.
 In fact, restate provides dependency injection tools to allow for a good testing experience without any mocking library.
-  - icon: ✍️
-    title: Simple and minimal, always
-    details: Going to stackoverflow a lot?
-Not with restate - we keep things simple and tiny.
-Hence you don't have to memorize to much.
   - icon: 🌀
     title: Typesafe
     details: Restate is written in Typescript and therefore fits very nicely in any Typescript project.
 No worries about missing types.